-There were many years of hardened armor placed upon this soul in a failed attempt to protect it from pain.
-The skin had lost it’s ability to breathe, slowly choking out the life that remained.
-Reality was I was dying and all feared there would be no recovery.
-I had become a dead woman walking, waiting for my final slumber.
+There were many years of hardened armor placed upon this soul, in an effort to shield it from pain.
+The skin lost it’s ability to breathe, slowly smothering the life that remained.
+In truth I was dying and all feared there would be no cure.
+I was a desperate woman seeking sleep to ward off my final slumber.

-People had spoken words of death over me; words contrary to life.
-I would lose the battle that Christ had already won, if I allowed the curses to prevail.
-I had to shift my focus from the darkness and see myself from a place of victory, only allowing hope of life to be present.
+The battle in my mind warred every minute of every day; there was no escaping.
+I had to shift my focus from the darkness and see myself from a place of victory, only allowing hope of life and light to be present.
 To get to that place I had to peel back the layers of hardness, exposing and allowing myself to be vulnerable and open to intimacy; not just with man, but with God.

-I couldn’t save myself by just wishful thinking or being a good person.
-I was reminded that a “broken person” is the reason we need a Savior.
-For healing to take place, we must first be broken to the point of death in order to have new life.
-Not a physical death, but a surrendering of will.
+During the endless months of eyes wide open I discovered that a broken person is the reason we need a Savior.
+We cannot save ourselves by wishful thinking.
+For a healing to take place, we must first be broken to the point of death in order to have new life.
+Not a physical death, but in a surrendering of will.

-Pain is universal, but yet it creates a personal prison.
-The spirit of fear, and spirit of rejection working together as prison guards, keeping us bound in a cell with the door wide open.
+What I experienced was unique, but the pain I felt was universal.
+We share that human common thread, but to each of us it is a personal prison.
+The spirit of fear and spirit of rejection working together as prison guards, keeping us bound in a cell with the door wide open.

 My hope in telling my story is to encourage you to go beyond wherever you stopped believing because of hopelessness.
 Whether it be a spirit, soul or body entrapment, there is liberty in Jesus Christ waiting to set you free.